I can't believe Dell is letting the 14 Plus go for this cheap during Amazon Prime Day

-This Dell 14 Plus sale is one of the best Prime Day laptop deals I've ever seen - and it's not on Amazon
+You don't have much time left to get one of the best Prime Day laptop deals I've ever seen - save $400 / £350 on the Dell 14 Plus

-If you've been meaning to get a new laptop for work or school, I just found what may be one of the best deals to come out of Amazon Prime Day - and it's not on Amazon.
+If you're hunting for a new work or school laptop, I just found what may be one of the best deals to come out of Amazon Prime Day - and it's not even on Amazon.

 • See more Amazon Prime Day deals

-That's a huge discount on what we already consider the best Dell laptop based on value for money.
-It's the perfect choice for back-to-school, so be sure to get it before the deal dries up.
+That's a seriously impressive discount on what we already consider the best Dell laptop based on value for money.
+It's the perfect choice for back-to-school, so be sure to get it before Prime Day ends and the deal disappears!

 Amazon Prime Day deal: Dell 14 Plus